davideZavattero/mostly-fe-challenge/challenge-details/README.md

 # API Server

 API server is under `api`.
 It contains binaries for different OS and CPU architectures.
+For your convenience  they can be directly started without any extra steps.
 After running it server will generate `fake-db.json` file for storing the data.
 By default it generates a single user `admin@admin.com` with password `test`.
 Server has two options that can be specified via env variables

  - `DB` - it indicates json file name that will be used as database.
 By default it is `fake-db`
  - `PORT` - server port, by default it is `5335`

+To manually test the endpoints postman collection is provided in `postman_collection.json`

 # API Endpoints